urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/dt/dtzy.md

 Odored atom

-`dotzay` is a natural hoon that produces a non-cubed atomic constant of odor `p` and value `q`. `dotzay` is never used explicitly, but always implicitly to give odors to atoms.
+`dotzay` is a natural rune that produces a non-cubed atomic constant of odor `p` and value `q`. `dotzay` is never used explicitly, but always implicitly to give odors to atoms.